 Check out the resources at Cars.com for tips on preparing your car for road travel.
 You can also find a local mechanic on the site that can give your vehicle a thorough inspection before you leave.
-The last thing you want is to end up on the side of the road with some mechanical problem that could have been completely preventable.
+In case you are unable to find a reliable mechanic, you can use the internet to look for an experienced and reputed mechanic.
+You can read the reviews and suggestions posted online about a specific mechanic.
+A simple web search with keywords like “mechanic in Arvada” or similar based on your location.
+You can ask the mechanic to check the status of your tire tread, brakes, fluid levels, transmission, battery, and more.
 You should have a mechanic check the status of your tire tread, brakes, fluid levels, transmission, battery and more.
 You’ll have a little piece of mind knowing that your car is in the best shape possible for hitting the open road.

 Before you leave, you should also gather the necessary documents you need just in case you still find yourself having car trouble.
 If your car insurance policy includes roadside services, be sure to bring along any toll free number or other information used for those services.
 Also make sure you have your most current proof of insurance card and car registration.
 If you’re a member of AAA or another travel organization, be sure to have that information with you as well.
 If you do find yourself stranded in a place you don’t know, the Cars.com service center locator can help you find a reputable mechanic anywhere.